 The circuitry that I used for the tone detector, solenoid driver, and motor speed control (paper transport and spindle) is rather simple.
 See the schematics below.
 The transistor types really date the design!
 A solid-state implementation of the driver circuit typically needs a diode (installed with reversed polarity) across the magnet solenoid, to avoid damage to the transistor due to the inductive voltage spike upon de-energizing the solenoid.
 Alternate detector designs are described in ref.
 2A and 2B.

-Left-to-right: solenoid-driver circuit, paper transport motor control, spindle motor control
+Figure 5: solenoid-driver circuit (left), paper transport motor control (center), spindle motor control

 (source: ref.
 1A, 1B, 2C)